deepthi76/Connect-Four/README.md

 # Connect Four (Python)
-Simulating a multiscreen multiplayer Connect Four game developed with python.
+Simulating a multiscreen multiplayer Connect Four game developed with python.</br>
 Connect 4 is a turn-based game played on a 7x6 board.
-Each player alternatingly drops a coin into the holder (starting from the lowest row until the highest one).
+Each player alternatingly drops a coin into the holder (starting from the lowest row until the highest one).</br>
 The goal is to connect four of your coins horizontally, vertically, or diagonally before the other player does.

 ## GUI
 pygame is used for graphical user interface.

 ## Features and functionalities
--Three screens:
+-Three screens:</br>
-screen 1: input names of players; player can select colour of choice of coin, start game option. screen 2: contains game board, coin to be dropped, displays number of remaining coins of each player. screen 3: displays result, quit option, play again option.
+screen 1: input names of players; player can select colour of choice of coin, start game option.</br>
+screen 2: contains game board, coin to be dropped, displays number of remaining coins of each player.</br>
+screen 3: displays result, quit option, play again option.